 Put yourself in their shoes

 Empathy can change the game of your relationship.
-Empathizing with your partner and learning to see things from their point of view can give you both a clear perspective on the relationship.
+Empathizing with your partner and learning to see things from their point of view can give you both a clear perspective on the situation.
 If your partner does or says something that you’re having trouble forgiving, put yourself in their shoes.
 Don’t change any aspect of the situation or make any excuses.
 Be realistic and honest with yourself.
 Could you have made that same mistake?
 It can be easier to forgive when you put yourself in that position and realize that the mistake was more understandable than you realize.

 Leave the past in the past